University of Colorado hires Deion Sanders to turn around football program

 By Pat Graham, The Associated Press

-BOULDER — Deion Sanders is taking over as head coach at Colorado, bringing his charisma and larger-than-life persona to a beleaguered Pac-12 program that’s plunged to the bottom of college football.
+BOULDER — Deion Sanders is taking over as head coach at the University of Colorado, bringing his charisma and larger-than-life persona to a beleaguered Pac-12 program that’s plunged to the bottom of college football.

 The deal was announced Saturday night by CU athletic director Rick George.